Kamandalu

-The kamandalu also used in Hindu iconography, in depiction of deities related with asceticism or water.
-It is, thus, viewed as a symbol of ascetism in Hinduism.
-The kamandalu is also used by Jain monks and in depictions of some bodhisattvas.
+The kamaṇḍalu also appears in Hindu iconography in depictions of deities associated with asceticism or water.
+It is thus regarded as a symbol of asceticism in Hinduism.
+The kamaṇḍalu is also used by Jain monks and in depictions of some bodhisattvas.

 Method of making

-The kamandalu may be made of various materials, including metal, clay, wood and dry gourd.
-For making the gourd kamandalu, a ripe pumpkin is plucked and the inner plum and seeds are cleaned.
-This leaves only the outer shell, which is used as the kamandalu.
+The kamaṇḍalu may be made of various materials, including metal, clay, wood and dry gourd.
+For making the gourd kamaṇḍalu, a ripe pumpkin is plucked and the inner plum and seeds are cleaned.
+This leaves only the outer shell, which is used as the kamaṇḍalu.
 This is interpreted on a spiritual level as the removal of ego from a person.
 The ripe pumpkin represents the person, seed being the ego.
 Cleaning the seed thus symbolizes the removal of ego, forming a cleansed person fit to accept self-realization.